AlexNduta/Budgetlify-API-SQL-/README.md

 # Budgetlify
-- This is a budgeting app that enables you to track your regular spending, savings
+- This is a budgeting app that enables you to create an account and track your regular spending, savings

 Dir:
 `API`: This is the backend section of the app